 You need to consider the content and purpose of your course (e.g. the name of your course in advertising).
 You may advertise your course as a Learn to Swim program, but it must satisfy the components of personal aquatic survival skills being taught.

-If you run a Swim Australia Swim Safer Week once a term, this is considered part of your overall course.
+If you run a SWIM Schools Australia Swim Safer Week once a term, this is considered part of your overall course.
 Children must either have a Swim Safer Week Certificate or the personal aquatic survival skills being taught during SSW MUST form part of the certification criteria, for moving from one level up to the next, with age appropriate activities.

 Where to from here?